 Do you want to become a commercial helicopter pilot?
 We can help you achieve your dream.
-This unique programme gives you the opportunity to obtain a university degree and a frozen Air Transport Pilot Licence (ATPL) (H) in just three years of full-time study - and at a lower cost than doing them separately.
+We are one of the few programmes that allows you to gain a PPL as well as a university degree – and at a lower cost than doing them separately.

-You’ll work with our UK-leading partner Heli Air towards your ATPL and we will help prepare you for a career in the exciting world of rotary wing aviation.
+You’ll work with one of our UK-leading helicopter training schools to complete your PPL, the first step towards your CPL (H) and a career in the exciting world of rotary wing aviation.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.

 For everything you need to know about applying, check out our Application Guide.
 You can find useful information for each stage of your application journey – from before you even apply to what to do if you receive an offer, and everything in between.

 Why study this subject?

 The aviation industry keeps the world moving and a career in this sector promises unique opportunities.